nortikin/sverchok/docs/old/Introduction_to_Geometry.md

     polygons = [[],[],[],[],[],[]]

-Once you define polygons then you are also defining edges implicitely.
+Once you define polygons then you are also defining edges implicitly.
 If a polygon has 4 vertices, then it also has 4 edges.
 Two adjacent polygons may share edges.
 I think this broadly covers the things you should be comfortable with before Sverchok will make sense.

 ###Sverchok